fpdf-easytable/fpdf-easytable/README.md

 # Requirements

+- PHP 5.6 or higher
 - [FPDF 1.81](http://www.fpdf.org).
 - exfpdf.php (included in this project)

 # Manual Install

-Download the class and put the contents in a directory in your project structure.
+Download the EasyTable class and FPDF class and put the contents in a directory in your project structure along with .
 Be sure you are using [FPDF 1.81](http://www.fpdf.org).

 # Quick Start